6 Brilliant Ways to Make the Most of a Narrow Bedroom

 3. Utilize a mirror (or three!) to give the illusion of a larger space.

 Take a cue from this Barcelona home and create an optical illusion with a mirror.
 This will make the room appear larger in an instant, and it is also a great way to break up long, narrow wall space.

 4. Allow your dresser to serve double-duty as a nightstand.

 It’s okay to buck the traditional design rules in order to save space.
 Here, the bedroom in a Queens apartment lets a dresser also act as a bedside table.
 Plus, the room creates extra storage for popular bedtime goodies, like books and candles, with a floating shelf on the adjacent wall.

 5. Break out the paintbrush.

-Paint both smaller end walls a darker shade than the other longer walls.
-The end walls will appear as if they are coming closer, and the room will feel more square and proportional instead of the narrow rectangle it actually is.
+Paint both of your smaller walls a darker shade than the longer ones.
+The painted walls will appear as if they are coming closer, and the room will feel more square and proportional instead of the narrow rectangle it actually is.

 Break up long walls with clusters of artwork or decor to create visual interest.
 However, you’ll want to avoid installing a series of frames hung side by side that are all the same color, size, and material in favor of a more well-collected look.